yandex-cloud/docs/en/storage/operations/buckets/lifecycles.md

       `expiration` parameters:
       * `date`: Date after which you want the rule to take effect.
 Optional.
       * `days`: The number of days after creating an object when the rule takes effect.
+Minimum value: 1.
 Optional.

       `transition` parameters:
       * `date`: Date after which you want the rule to take effect.
 Optional.
       * `days`: The number of days after creating an object when the rule takes effect.
+Minimum value: 1.
 Optional.
       * `storage_class`: Storage class to move the object to.
 Either `COLD` or `STANDARD_IA`.
 Required parameter.

       `noncurrent_version_expiration` parameters:
       * `days`: The number of days before expiration.
+Minimum value: 1.
 Required parameter.

       `noncurrent_version_transition` parameters:
       * `days`: The number of days before the transition.
+Minimum value: 1.
 Required parameter.
       * `storage_class`: Storage class to move the object to.
 Either `COLD` or `STANDARD_IA`.
 Required parameter.

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).

-   1. Make sure that the configuration files are correct.
+   1. Make sure that the configuration files are valid.
       1. In the command line, go to the directory where you created the configuration file.
       1. Run the check using the command: